inko-lang/inko/docs/source/virtual-machine/memory-management.md

 bit of a problem: if an object wraps a certain structure (e.g. a socket), we would leak that structure.

-IVM solves this by finalising such structures when reusing their memory.
+Inko's VM solves this by finalising such structures when reusing their memory.
 When we are about to allocate a new object, we first check if the memory contains an object that has yet to be finalised.
 If so, we finalise it before overwriting the memory.

 Finalisation is not exposed to the language, instead it's a system used to reclaim memory of certain data structures (sockets, file handles, and so on),